Spiritual Law of Separation

 The Bible uses words like “holy” and “holiness” to describe this intentional separation.
 The importance of holiness, however, is what we’re separated to, not from; we’re set apart for God, reserved for his praise and service.
 Once we acknowledge Jesus’ sacrifice for our sin and accept him as our Savior and Lord, we no longer belong to ourselves (1 Cor.
 6:19-20).
 Then separation from sin is a natural result.

-In Paul’s first letter to the Corinthian church, he referred to the Christians as “sanctified in Christ Jesus and called to be holy” (1 Cor.
-1:2, NIV).
+In Paul’s first letter to the Corinthian church, he referred to the Christians as “sanctified in Christ Jesus and called to be his holy people” (1 Cor.
+1:2).
 To be sanctified is to be dedicated to God, set apart for his exclusive use and separated from the profane.
 Sanctification is the process in which God makes us holy.

 God calls or chooses all Christians to be holy (Rom.
 12:1; Eph.
 1:4; 1 Pet.
 1:15).
 We respond to his call by choosing to cooperate with him, then he makes us holy.
 We can’t make ourselves holy through our own efforts, but we clearly have a part in the process.
 Just as we used to be slaves to sin and wickedness, now we choose to be slaves to righteousness, which leads to holiness (Rom.
 6:19).